[HOME] jsMath (Authors) [Prev][Up][Skip][Next]

 </SPAN>

-to load the AMS symbols from within the typeset mathematics itself.
+to load the AMS extensions from within your typeset mathematics itself.

 See the symbols table for a complete list of symbols that are made available by this extension.